Helping Your Child Eat During Cancer Treatment

 Some herbal remedies, botanical home remedies, or other dietary supplements can stop treatment from working as it should.
 Talk with your child’s care team before using any of these remedies during treatment.

-Do not give your child any vitamin, mineral, or herbal supplements during treatment, unless your doctor approves.
-There is no scientific evidence these supplements or remedies can cure cancer or stop it from coming back.
+Do not give your child any vitamin, mineral, or herbal supplements during treatment unless your doctor says it’s OK.
+There is no scientific evidence that these can cure cancer or stop it from coming back.

 Read Herbal Remedies and Cancer Treatment to learn more.
 You can also visit the MSK Integrative Medicine Service website, “About Herbs, Botanicals & Other Products” at www.aboutherbs.com.